ImAvafe/NeoHotbar/README.md

 # NeoHotbar

 NeoHotbar is a sleek, modern hotbar for Roblox.
-Seamlessly integratable and extensible.
+Seamlessly integratable and configurable.

 # Install